 Can you drink carrot juice every day?

 You can!
-If you go too heavy on the carrot juice you might start to turn a little orange, but you need to be juicing at least 10 carrots a day for weeks on end before that starts to happen.
+If you go too heavy on drinking carrot juice you might start to turn a little orange, but you need to be juicing at least 10 carrots a day for weeks on end before that starts to happen.

 It’s all about balance though and I recommend mixing up what veggies you have so you get a nice big variety of nutrients into your diet.

 How do you make carrot juice in a juicer?

 It’s pretty straight forward and similar to how you use any juicer.

 Step 1.
 Clean the carrots under cold water to get them ready to be eaten raw.

 Step 2.
 Cut the carrots into chunks so you don’t clog up the feed chute.